roberto-mardeni/pci-paas-webapp-ase-sqldb-appgateway-keyvault-oms/pci-sample-dataset.md

-# Azure Blueprint encryption, and monitoring
+# Blueprint encryption, and monitoring
 ## Data set deployment

 This document provides details for managing the user-level experience of the deployed solution.
 This portion of the deployment helps illustrate how the database, users, and data records help meet the  compliance requirements.
 The steps in this section illustrate how record protection requirements are enabled by encrypting customer records that contain payment card data, establishing monitoring to collect logs, and maintaining security.